crysalead/chaos-orm/docs/entities.md

 Note: the `->save()` method method also validates entity's data by default if you have any validation rules defined at the model level.
 More information on [validation & errors here](models.md#validations).

-The `->save()` method take as first argument an array of options.
+The `->save()` method takes as first argument an array of options.
 Possible values are:

-* `'validate'`: If false, validation will be skipped, and the record will be immediately saved.
-Defaults to true.
+* `'validate'`: If `false`, validation will be skipped, and the record will be immediately saved.
+Defaults to `true`.
 * `'events'`: A string or array defining one or more validation events.
 Events are different contexts in which data events can occur, and correspond to the optional 'on' key in validation rules.
-They will be passed to the `->validate()` method if 'validate' is not false.
+They will be passed to the `->validate()` method if 'validate' is not `false`.
 * `'whitelist'`: An array of fields that are allowed to be saved.
 Defaults to the schema fields.

-Once an entity has been saved its exists state has been set to `true` which will lead to do update queries the next `->save()` calls.
+Once an entity has been saved its exists value has been set to `true` which will lead to do `UPDATE` queries the next `->save()` calls.

 Example: